How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 docker ps

-Note: The port for the local listener is displayed in the command output under PORTS at the end of the sequence.
+Note: The port for the local listener is displayed in the command's output under PORTS at the end of the sequence.

-Note: The IP address of the container is saved in IPADDR.
-Use this command only if you use the BRIDGE network mode.
-Replace 112233445566 with the Container ID number of docker ps output.
-If you use awsvpc network mode, then use the task IP address assigned to the task elastic network interface.
-If you use the HOST network mode, then use the IP address of the host (container instance) that the task is exposed through.
+Note: The container's IP address is saved in IPADDR.
+Replace 112233445566 with the Container ID number from the docker ps command's output.
+If you use awsvpc, then use the task IP address that's assigned to the task network interface.
+If you use the HOST network mode, then use the IP address of the host container instance that the task is exposed through.

 curl -I http://${IPADDR}:8080/health